isaacdagel/blade-bootstrap-icons/README.md

 ## Credits

-Icons created by the Twitter Bootstrap team.
-[Bootstrap Icons](https://github.com/twbs/icons)
+[Bootstrap Icons](https://github.com/twbs/icons) are created and maintained by the Bootstrap team.

 ## License

-The MIT License (MIT).
+This package is released under the MIT License.
 Please see [License File](LICENSE.md) for more information.